mukkuchagit/Python_Project/README.md

 2. Download and move all files and scripts from the AR-SUB repository on GitHub into the folder you created in step 1.
 It is necessary to **keep all these files in the same folder** to run the program effectively!
 3. Download the file(s) of RefseqRNA data of the organism(s) that you want to BLAST to (subject data).
 These will be used to create database files for BLAST.
 4. Now, you are ready for the first BLAST (as in step 1 in figure 2)!
 In python interactive mode run the *ar-sub_python.py* file or submit as a *workq* job if you are working in HPC; this takes user inputs for the names of files in this order with a space in between:
      * a.
-Name of the file to create database (*Drosophila* RefseqRNA in step 1 in Figure 2)
+Name of the file to create database (*Drosophila*RNArefseq.fasta in step 1 in Figure 2)
      * b.
 Name of input *fasta* file (query)
      * c.
 Name of the file which you want to create for BLAST hits
      * d.
 Name of the file which you want to create for BLAST non-hits (will be input *fasta* file for second BLAST)